CooperDenny/CricketStatsHub/README.md

 ## Overview

-CricketStatsHub is a repository containing summarised batting and bowling cricket data from a variety of international and domestic competitions.
+CricketStatsHub is a repository containing batting and bowling cricket data (summarised by innings) from a variety of international and domestic competitions.
 The data is sourced using the `cricketdata` R package, which facilitates the retrieval of cricket match data from providers like Cricsheet.

 ## Competitions with Available Data